maltarouti/iris-flower-classification/README.md

 <a id=Methodology></a>
 ## 5. Methodology 📜
 The machine learning model was trained on the Iris flower dataset using The [scikit learn](https://scikit-learn.org/stable/) Python library.
 The model is [Logistic Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html), which is an excellent classifier since it applies the one-vs-rest principle to this multi-class situation.
-We also used the [accuracy score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html) metrics to calculate the model accuracy in general
+We also used the [accuracy score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html) metrics to calculate the model accuracy.

 <a id=data_preprocessing></a>
 ### A. Data Preprocessing 🗃️